Pull the local septic file first

 Maine's main wrinkle is that the file path is often local and town-office driven, so a blank statewide search result does not automatically mean the septic story is clean or complete.
 Final design, permit timing, and approval still need local verification.

 Maine quote conversations get more real once you know whether the town office can surface the HHE-200 and whether the Local Plumbing Inspector trail actually supports the property story.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.